Kinnot: Development of the Ashkenazic kinnot

 Many kinnot were composed by Rabbi Eleazar ben Kalir, who likely lived during the 6th and 7th centuries.
 His kinnot resemble the structure and content of the Book of Lamentations.
 For example, one of his kinnot begins each stanza with the word ʾĒkhāh, the opening word of Lamentations.
 He often writes stanzas in an alphabetical acrostic, similar to the first four chapters of Lamentations.
 The style deals primarily with the 70 CE destruction of the Second Temple, similar to Lamentations, which mourns the destruction of the First Temple.

 The main impetus for the creation of new kinnot during the Middle Ages was the Crusades, during which Christian mobs decimated many Jewish communities throughout Europe and the Middle East.
 The kinnot deal with the then-current tragedy of the Crusades, no longer focusing on the destruction of the Temple in the past.
 The loss of the Torah and its scholars, instead of the loss of the Temple, occupies a central theme.
 Rabbi Judah Halevi wrote a kinnah of a different nature.
 In his poem Tziyon Halo Tishali, he expresses a longing to return to Jerusalem rather than expressing pain and despair over the tragedies of the distant or near past.
 Many later poets copied him.
+Halevi is also supposed to have written the final kinah of the morning service, Eli Tsiyon ve-Areha.